 This pilot program will pair two-year college students with mentors from a variety of sectors to conduct original research.
 The research will be part of for-credit courses that also cover the use of the scientific method, ethics, research methods, proposal writing, and presentation techniques.

-Research with high schools
+Research with middle and high schools

 High school and two-year college students will develop a standardized method for preparing gasoline samples.
 These samples will be used by the local fire department to train dogs to detect flammables and potential explosives.

 Insect Chemical Ecology: Middle School & Community College Partnership (2017)

 Middle school students and their teachers at Chicago Public Schools will partner with undergraduates and faculty at Truman College to research the pheromone of the beneficial insect, the Spined Soldier bug (Podisus maculiventris).
 This project builds on previous work with the Science Coaches while investigating the use of the insect so assist in crop pest control.